← Selected work

 Verified Stripe webhooks as the only source of "paid"

-Card checkout had to work without Dotty ever touching card data, and "paid" had to be defensible.
-Checkout happens on Stripe.
-A dedicated function verifies the webhook signature and only then updates payment state.
-The success page does not get to make that call.
+Card checkout happens on Stripe.
+A dedicated Edge Function verifies the webhook signature and only then updates payment state.
+The success page in the browser doesn't get to make that call.

 Row-level security for workspace membership

-The React app uses Supabase for auth and data.
-Row Level Security decides what you can see based on workspace membership.
-Rules for money and identity live in Postgres and on the webhook path, not in a polite front-end check.
+RLS decides what you can see based on workspace membership.
+Rules for money and identity live in Postgres and on the webhook path - not in a frontend check someone could skip.

 Database trigger binds invite email to the client role

-Client vs freelancer role is not something you should be able to spoof with a clever API call.
+Client vs freelancer role is not something you can spoof with a clever API call.
 At signup, a Postgres trigger ties your email to an existing invite and assigns the client role.
-I did not want that logic living only in React where someone could skip the guard.
+That logic isn't React-only.

 Mail recipients come from the database on the server

-When invoice or reminder mail goes out, the recipient address comes from the database on the server, not from whatever the client posted in the request body.
-That is the same bar I'd want on a real client system where someone might try to reroute mail.
+When invoice or reminder mail goes out, the recipient address comes from the database, not from whatever the client posted in the request body.
+That's the same bar you'd want on any system where someone might try to reroute mail.

 How it works